hashgraph/guardian/docs/guardian/standard-registry/import-export-in-excel/import-export-schemas-policies-apis/import-policy-from-excel-file-asynchronously.md

-# Import Policy from Excel file Asynchronously
+# Asynchronously imports schemas in Excel file format into a policy

-{% swagger method="post" path="" baseUrl="/policies/push/import/xlsx" summary="Imports new policy from a xlsx file." %}
+{% swagger method="post" path="" baseUrl="/api/v1/policies/push/import/xlsx?policyId=<policyId>" summary="Asynchronously
+imports schemas in Excel file format into a policy" %}
 {% swagger-description %}
-Imports new policy and all associated artifacts, such as schemas and VCs, from the provided xlsx file into the local DB.
+Asynchronously imports schemas in Excel file format into a policy.
 Only users with the Standard Registry role are allowed to make the request.
 {% endswagger-description %}

 {% swagger-parameter in="path" name="policyId" type="String" required="true" %}